mihai8/mihai8/README.md

 - 🖥️ I am well versed in HTML & CSS and am currently learning JS and Python. <br>
 - 🧠 I love coding, programming, solving problems and am eager to learn.

+To contact me:

+- You can reach me via mailto:jalbu.mihai@gmail.com

 <!--
 **mihai8/mihai8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.